greenelab/cimr-d/doc/contributing.md

 for convenient review and download.
 Periodically, data will undergo additional review to be released on an archive service such as zenodo to allow bulk downloads.

+## What happens after I submit a pull request with new data?

 ## Error messages